 Arkansas Ballot Issues

-Arkansas is one of 15 states where residents can propose an amendment to the state constitution or refer a state law to voters.
-Legislators also have the authority to refer up to three amendments to voters.
+Arkansas is one of 15 states where citizens can propose constitutional amendments, state laws and veto referendums on the ballot for voters to decide.
+Legislators also have the right to refer up to three constitutional amendments on the statewide ballot.

 About Our Materials

 Since 2004, the Public Policy Center has published unbiased fact sheets on statewide ballot measures so voters have a better understanding of what is being asked of them on Election Day.
 The fact sheets go through a vetting process that includes reviews by issue supporters and opponents.

 In 2022, we distributed 40,000 ballot issue voter guides across Arkansas' 75 counties.
 Our ballot issue education web pages attracted 346,972 unique visitors who recorded 432,615 page views between Sept.
 1-Nov.
 11, 2022.
 Find past voter guides in our archive.

 What will I find in Extension's ballot issue voter guide?